Guideline for Authors :

 Please note that the journal does not accept unsolicited reviews.
-Book reviews should critically discuss the book’s strengths and weaknesses, situate its contribution to the field, and recommend it to a suitable readership.
+Book reviews should critically discuss the book’s strengths and weaknesses, situate its contribution to the field and recommend it to a suitable readership.
 Most welcome are reviews of cutting-edge books.
 The journal also encourages reviews of books that escape global awareness because, for example, they are written in languages other than English.
-Reviews of edited volumes are welcomed, too, especially if their contents represent important new tends in research and scholarship.
-From time to time, the journal also publishes review articles, usually commissioned reviews of several books dealing with one and the same, or related, topic(s).
+Reviews of edited volumes are welcomed, too, especially if their contents represent important new trends in research and scholarship.
+From time to time, the journal also publishes review articles, usually commissioned reviews of several books dealing with the same, or related, topic(s).
 Book reviews should not exceed, in general, 2,000 words; review articles should preferably not exceed 3,000 words.
 Effort should be made to submit a review within 3 months from receiving the review copy of the book.
-If revision is necessary, the revised text should be submitted in a month at the latest.
+If a revision is necessary, the revised text should be submitted in a month at the latest.

 Hindi – Kruti 10 font (normal) for Hindi, Sanskrit and Marathi Research papers.
-Only MS word (.doc format) will be allowed.
+Only MS Word (.doc format) will be allowed.